MicrosoftDocs/mixed-reality.de-DE/mixed-reality-docs/mr-azure-311.md

     {
     ```

-5. In der **GazeInput** -Klasse verwenden, fügen Sie die folgenden Variablen:
+5. Fügen Sie in der Klasse " **gazeinput** " die folgenden Variablen hinzu:

     ```csharp
         [Tooltip("Used to compare whether an object is to be interacted with.")]